 5 Tips to Reduce Excessive MIG Welding Spatter

-In MIG welding, there’s no “how to avoid spatter.”
-But if you’re having trouble with excess spatter that’s ruining your work, this checklist can help you reduce it.
+In MIG welding, there’s no “how to avoid welding spatter.”
+But if you’re having trouble with excessive spatter when MIG welding and it is ruining your work, this checklist can help you reduce it.

 1. Incorrect Parameters

 First, inspect your machine parameters to make sure they’re running at the right settings for your application.

 The correct amperage will be determined by the speed of your wire.
 If your amperage is too high, it will cause spatter.
 Oppositely, a voltage that’s too low will also lead to the same result.
 Your gun’s manual should give you a suggestion on the correct voltage.

 To troubleshoot, reduce the amperage by slowing down the wire, or increase the voltage – or find a balance between the two.
 (Alternate between fine-tuning your settings and running test welds until you notice less spatter.)

 Be sure it’s correct.
 If you’ve recently switched from solid wire to flux-core, this one is easy to overlook.